google/copybara/docs/reference.md

 integrates | `sequence of git_integrate` or `NoneType`<br><p>Integrate changes from a url present in the migrated change label.
 Defaults to a semi-fake merge if COPYBARA_INTEGRATE_REVIEW label is present in the message</p>
 topic | `string` or `NoneType`<br><p>Sets the topic of the Gerrit change created.<br><br>By default it sets no topic.
 This field accepts a template with labels.
 For example: `"topic_${CONTEXT_REFERENCE}"`</p>
 gerrit_submit | `bool`<br><p>By default, Copybara uses git commit/push to the main branch when submit = True.
 If this flag is enabled, it will update the Gerrit change with the latest commit and submit using Gerrit.</p>
+primary_branch_migration | `bool`<br><p>When enabled, copybara will ignore the 'push_to_refs_for' and 'fetch' params if either is 'master' or 'main' and instead try to establish the default git branch.
+If this fails, it will fall back to the param's declared value.<br>This is intended to help migrating to the new standard of using 'main' without breaking users relying on the legacy default.</p>